 Rand Abdul Jabbar (b.
 Baghdad, 1990) borrows from and reconstructs the ephemera of place, history and memory, employing design, sculpture and installation as primary mediums of operation.
 Current research pursuits examine historic, cultural and archaeological narratives surrounding Iraq, interrogating the fragility of its remnants to create and compose forms that draw on artefacts, architecture and mythology.
 Simultaneously, she explores and contests with individual and collective memory to produce fragmentary reconstructions of historic events and past experiences.
 Her work has been exhibited at SAVVY Contemporary, the NYU Abu Dhabi Art Gallery, Jameel Arts Centre, Rabat Biennale, and the Biennale d’Architecture d’Orléans.
 Abdul Jabbar received a Master of Architecture from Columbia University in 2014.

 Act I: Memories of Home

-I would like to acknowledge Taghrid Choucair-Vizoso, Rayya Ali, Eckhard Thiemann, Jackie Friend and Lucy Foster for their thoughtful engagement and support in realising this first phase; Basil Al-Rawi for joining us as a guest speaker and sharing his process and inspiration; Deema Alghunaim for her care and diligence in the development of transcripts and translations of our conversations; Asmaa Al-Shabibi from Lawrie Shabibi Gallery for generously providing access to Larissa Sansour’s In Vitro film; and Youcef Hadjazi for his help with the documentation of research materials.
+Taghrid Choucair-Vizoso, Rayya Ali, Eckhard Thiemann, Jackie Friend and Lucy Foster for their thoughtful engagement and support in realising this first phase; Basil Al-Rawi for joining us as a guest speaker and sharing his process and inspiration; Deema Alghunaim for the development of transcripts and translations of our conversations; Asmaa Al-Shabibi from Lawrie Shabibi Gallery for kindly providing access to Larissa Sansour’s In Vitro film; and Youcef Hadjazi for the documentation of research materials.